DorkSoul/GE1-2022-2023/assignmentreadme.md

 # What I learned
 I learned a lot about the lerp function from trying to get the spectrum data right.
-I also learned a lot about the various function unity has built in such as all the particale effect options i had no idea about before.
+I also learned a lot about the various function unity has built in such as all the particle effect options i had no idea about before.